 Chinese calligraphy knows rhythm, composition, texture, like choreography and dance does.

 The performances show a multiplicity of responses to CHANGE.
-Are we willing and capable to explore the beyond?
-East and West, Modernism vs Conservatism, change vs continueity.
+Are we willing and capable to explore what lays beyond the metaphorical ‘dot’, the ending of something?
+East and West, Modernism vs Conservatism, change vs continuity.

 - Artistic direction, choreography, dance: Marloes van Houten

 - Dancers/choreographers: Ruochen Wang, Rosa Allessie, Regilio Sedoc, Jort Faber, Dio Semerel, Robin van Zutphen

 - Visual artists: Hui Jen, Loi Che Rakhorst, Edgar Janssen, Hanna Maas

 - Loi Che Rakhorst Gallery

 This performance is made in conjunction with the exhibition “Cold Nights” in UCCA’s Central Gallery, which is inspired by modern Chinese writer Ba Jin’s eponymous 1947 novel.
 Curated by Boliang Shen and Zhanglun Dai, the exhibition explores the performativity of creative acts, and the potential of artistic collaboration in times of precariousness and disillusionment.
 Two female Dutch choreographers and dancers, Marloes van Houten and Rosa Allessie, have been invited to merge their bodies with the world of Ba Jin’s novel.
 In their choreographic response to the “Cold Nights” exhibition, they explore the subjectivity of the protagonists.
 They inhabit and reflect on the struggle between manipulation, love, jealousy, modernism, and conservatism.
 The dancers start as sculptures that gradually come to life, allowing the the dance, their relationships, and the narrative to unfold.